-If you are working via an umbrella company, you may incur a variety of business expenses during the course of your work.
-Here we look at how expenses are treated for tax purposes.
+If you work via an umbrella company, you may incur various business expenses while carrying out your work.
+Here, we look at how expenses are treated for tax purposes.

 In the past, some rogue umbrella companies abused the prevailing HMRC expense reclaim rules – encouraging their employees to make illegitimate claims, and sometimes pocketing funds from their clients.